hashgraph/hedera-improvement-proposal/HIP/hip-23.md

 Here is how the feature will work:

-1. Define a new configurable setting on the account, called numberOfAutomaticAssociations.
+1. Define a new configurable setting on the account, called `numberOfAutomaticAssociations`.
 This attribute defines the number of token slots that the account holder wants to allow for automatic or implicit associations.
-2. During cryptoTransfers of tokens, if the receiving account is not associated with the given token, and if the number of automatic associations used by this account (this needs to be another variable in the account, something like automaticAssociationsCount) is less than numberOfAutomaticAssociations, then that token transfer is allowed, and the automaticAssociationsCount is incremented.
+2. During `cryptoTransfers` of tokens, if the receiving account is not associated with the given token, and if the number of automatic associations used by this account (this needs to be another variable in the account, something like `automaticAssociationsCount`) is less than `numberOfAutomaticAssociations`, then that token transfer is allowed, and the `automaticAssociationsCount` is incremented.
 Otherwise, the transfer will fail with an appropriate error code.
-3. Update: It should be possible to update the value of numberOfAutomaticAssociations using an updateAccount transaction.
+3. Update: It should be possible to update the value of `numberOfAutomaticAssociations` using an `updateAccount` transaction.
 For example, if a user has initially requested 100 automatic association slots and has used them, they can request for additional 100 automatic association slots.
 4. In any case, the total number of associations (automatic + explicit) will still remain under the current limit of 1000 associations/account.
-5. Mirror nodes will have to show these attributes - the numberOfAutomaticAssociations and automaticAssociationsCount.
+5. Mirror nodes will have to show these attributes - the `numberOfAutomaticAssociations` and `automaticAssociationsCount`.
-6. AccountCreate, accountUpdate, and accountRenewal calls will charge more to account for the additional memory used for automatic associations.
+6. `AccountCreate`, `accountUpdate`, and `accountRenewal` calls will charge more to account for the additional memory used for automatic associations.

 Corner cases: